How Much Creatine Should I Take?

 Is the Creatine Loading Phase Necessary?

-The loading phase is not necessary for creatine supplementation, and some people may prefer to skip the loading phase altogether and start with the maintenance dose right off the bat.
+The creatine loading phase is not necessary for creatine supplementation, and some people may prefer to skip the loading phase altogether and start with the maintenance dose right off the bat.

-If you go through a loading phase then you might reach the desired muscle creatine stores a bit sooner, in around 7-10 days.
+If you go through a creatine loading phase then you might reach the desired muscle creatine stores a bit sooner, in around 7-10 days.

 Creatine HCL or Monohydrate: Which One is Better?